🇨🇺 Granma

 About Granma

 Granma is the official newspaper of the Central Committee of the Communist Party of Cuba.
-It was established in 1965 through the merger of two previous papers, Revolución and Hoy.
-The Cuban constitution prohibits private ownership of media, and all media outlets in the country are state-owned.
+The Cuban Constitution mandates that all media outlets are state-owned, prohibiting private ownership.
+The newspaper was formed in 1965 by the merger of two previous papers, Revolución and Hoy, and is named after the yacht that carried Fidel Castro and other rebels to Cuba in 1956.

-Granma exhibits a far-left bias, primarily serving to advance Communist Party propaganda and promote Marxism.
-Media Bias/Fact Check rates it as a questionable source due to poor sourcing, one-sided pro-government propaganda, and failed fact checks.
-Reporters Without Borders and Freedom House consistently rank Cuba among the least free nations for press freedom, with independent journalism being illegal and practitioners facing imprisonment.
-The provided headlines reflect this, focusing on positive Cuban achievements, criticizing US policy, and glorifying revolutionary figures and ideals.
+Media Bias/Fact Check rates Granma as 'Far-Left Biased' and a 'Questionable Source' due to poor sourcing, promotion of one-sided pro-government propaganda, and failed fact checks.
+Reporters Without Borders (RSF) and Freedom House consistently rank Cuba among the least free nations for press freedom, noting that all media is state-controlled and independent journalism is illegal and suppressed.
+Granma's content reflects the propaganda goals of the Communist Party of Cuba, often glorifying Fidel Castro and criticizing U.S. foreign policy.
+The provided headlines align with this, showcasing pro-government narratives, national achievements, and anti-U.S. sentiment.

 Reading context